GSrividya2000/Electric-Products-Unit-Testing-/README.md

-Created a project of Angular to write unit test cases
+Created a project on Angular to write unit test cases